Donald Trump 2016 presidential campaign: Results

 As the results came in on election night, November 8, 2016, Trump won in multiple states that had been predicted to go to Clinton.
 In the early morning hours of November 9, media sources declared Trump the winner of the presidency, crediting him with 279 electoral college votes where 270 were needed to win.
 Clinton then phoned Trump to concede and to congratulate him on his victory, whereupon Trump gave a victory speech.
 His victory was widely described as a "stunning upset", since most pre-election polling had predicted a Clinton win.
+Trump became the first Republican presidential candidate since the 1980s to win the Rust Belt states of Pennsylvania, Michigan, and Wisconsin.

 As of November 28, Trump is credited with 306 electoral votes compared to 232 for Clinton.
 In the nationwide popular vote, Clinton received over 2.8 million (2.1%) more votes than Trump.
 Trump is the fifth presidential candidate in U.S. history to win the election but lose the popular vote.
 This is the biggest-ever raw-vote loss in the popular vote for a candidate who won the election, though not by percentage.
-The previous non-incumbent Republican to win the presidency, George W. Bush, had held the record with a loss of 543,895 votes.
+The previous non-incumbent Republican to win the presidency, George W. Bush in 2000, had held the record with a loss of 543,895 votes.

 Trump's share of the electoral vote was 56.9%; in a ranking of electoral votes in the 54 presidential elections since the ratification of the Twelfth Amendment in 1804 it is in 44th place.
-For comparison, outgoing President Barack Obama's totals were 67.8% in 2008 and 61.7% in 2012.